 Waylaid by Kim Harrison is a fun smash-up of Rachelle Morgan of the Hollows and Peri Reed of the Drifters.
 Harrison calls it a fan fiction and this short delivered a fun, quick read for fans of the series.

 What We Find by Robyn Carr is the first novel in the Sullivan’s Crossing series.
 Carr delivered a beautiful novel about love, family, loss and finding one’s self.
 Set against the trails of Colorado I quickly became wrapped up in the characters.
 What We Find had characters and banter that reminded me of early Virgin River books.

-Come share your blog news!
+Come share your week!
 The Sunday Post is a weekly meme hosted here @ Caffeinated Book Reviewer.
 It’s a chance to share news~ A post to recap the past week on your blog and showcase books and things we have received.
 Share news about what is coming up on our blog for the week ahead

 Psst….
 Until Nobody But Me, I had never read a Jill Shalvis book. *blinks* I know crazy right.
 Peeps kept telling me how wonderful her books were.
 So yes, I jumped in on book three of the Cedar Ridge books.
 Sometimes you just have to take the plunge.
 Nobody But You was a delicious book to try with swoon-worthy characters are just the right amount of heat.